maniginam/maniginam.github.io/_posts/2020-07-08-if-you-want-to-know-how-to-win-don't-ask-me.md

 ---
 layout: posts
-title: “If you want to know how to win, don’t ask me…”
+title: If you want to know how to win, don’t ask me…
 date: 2020-07-08
 ---